jankatins/knitpy/README.md

 * uses the IPython display framework, so rich output for objects implementing `_repr_html_()` or `_repr_markdown_()`.
 Mimetypes not understood by the final output format are automatically converted via pandoc.
-* config files: generate a empty one with `knitpy --init --profile-dir=.`
+* config files: generate an empty one with `knitpy --init --profile-dir=.`
 * using it from python (-> your app/ ipython notebook):
   `import knitpy; knitpy.render(filename.pymd, output="html")` will convert `filename.pymd`
   to `filename.html`. `output=all` will convert to all document types (as specified in the